topic-new/standards/tool/rspec.md

   1. Explicitly.
   2. In a one-liner.

 Subject is lazily evaluated meaning it is not computed until it is executed within an `example`.
-See banged subject (PUT LINK).
+[See banged subject and let](#banged-subject-and-let).

 ### Implicit `subject`